Data-Driven Predictive Control for Linear Parameter-Varying Systems

 The cost function is chosen with $Q=0.1$ and $R=0.05$.
-For the purpose of comparison, we also control the system using LPV-MPC based on a discrete-time state-space LPV representation of \eqref{eq:NLunbaldisc} computed with a $4^\text{th}$ Runge-Kutta method and sampling time of $75$ ms. Similar to the LPV-DPC, for the LPV-MPC, we considered that $p$ is frozen over the prediction horizon.
+For the purpose of comparison, we also control the system using LPV-MPC based on a DT state-space LPV representation of \eqref{eq:NLunbaldisc} computed with a $4^\text{th}$ Runge-Kutta method and sampling time of $75$ ms. Similar to the LPV-DPC, for the LPV-MPC, we considered that $p$ is frozen over the prediction horizon.
 Next, both controllers, the proposed LPV-DPC and the LPV-MPC, have been implemented on the nonlinear continuous-time simulator of \eqref{eq:NLunbaldisc} with zero-order-hold and with the objective of reference tracking from an initial condition $\theta(0)=\unaryminus0.9$ [rad] and $\dot\theta(0)=0$ [rad/s].
-The resulted output, input, scheduling and state trajectories of the system with both controllers are shown in Figs.~\ref{fig:res_unbaldisc}.
-These results show that both controllers provide similar performance without violating the I/O constraints.
-This simulation demonstrates that the proposed model-free LPV-DPC can control the nonlinear system efficiently and exactly as the LPV-MPC without any information other than a single trajectory of 34 samples and the information that the system is of second order; whereas, the LPV-MPC has a full system model.